-First lets define what the term flueless means.
+The term “flueless” is new to some people so lets define what the flueless means.
 A flue is a duct or extraction system that is used by anything which generates waste gases that need to be vented to the outside.
 If you are burning coal, gas or oil then there will need to be a “flue” to extract the harmful waste products that are generated when the fuel burns.
-This can be an old coal fire in a home using a chimney or a coal fired power station with large chimneys.
-The flue or chimney does the same thing.
-With Bioethanol Flueless Fire Designs the fuel that is burned is very clean with very small amount of bi products given off.
-Therefore they are classed as “flueless” or “no chimney” eg they do not need to have one to be used in a home.
-In summary, a flueless bioethanol fireplace does not need a chimney as it is designed to use a biofuel burner tray that burns bioethanol fuel, which is a clean burning, sustainable, biofuel source.
+This can be an old coal fire in a home using a chimney or a coal fired power station with a large number of chimneys.
+A flue pipe and a chimney do the same thing.
+With no chimney bio ethanol flueless fire designs the fuel is clean burning with no harmful emissions.
+Due to the fact there are no emissions the products are classed as “flueless” or “no chimney”.
+In summary, a flueless bio ethanol fireplace needs no chimney or flue system to be installed in your home to be used.

 A Flueless Bio Ethanol Fire Burner is the Heat Saving Option

 When burning coal, wood or gas there must be a chimney, or flue system, to remove the harmful emissions generated when the fuel is burnt.
 The downside of a chimney, when used as part of an open flame fire is that it becomes a permanent open door from the home to the outside.
 Any heat generated in the home will be drawn outside via the chimney.
 Modern homes are built with no chimney as they have central heating and an open chimney would take heat out making the home inefficient.
 If your home has no chimney then it does not mean you cannot have a real flame fireplace, that is what the Bioethanol Flueless Fire designs were created for.